 I’ve taken small, but significant steps this week and feel as though my life is slowly turning a corner.
 Life feels easier, with Wednesday being a turning point.
 The post-op consultation went well …Read on »

 I would withdraw for short periods, then when it was time to face the world, I would deal with those realities.
-Worries tend to start around the time children start school, due to the endless demands …Read on »
+Sadly, worries tend to start around the time children start school, due to the endless …Read on »

 My thoughts are reflective this morning as I work on my day.
 It’s a day where problems pertaining to the assault will either be resolved, or they won’t.